 DANGERS OF HiPPO-DECISION MAKING :

 With the quantity and quality of data available today, it is very foolish and ignorant of businesses to make decisions solely based on the HiPPO’s wants.
-Here is how HiPPO can be dangerous to an organization, Ron Johnson former Retail Head of Apple, who was behind the huge success of Apple’s innovation and success in shaping the retail image in the market, has also suffered from the HiPPO syndrome when he stepped in as the CEO of J.C.Penny, one of the largest departmental store chains in the US.
+Here is how HiPPO can be dangerous to an organization.
+Ron Johnson, former Retail Head of Apple, who was behind the huge success of Apple’s innovation and success in shaping the retail image in the market, also suffered from the HiPPO syndrome when he stepped in as the CEO of J.C.Penny, one of the largest departmental store chains in the US.
 He ignored the huge chunk of data and convinced himself that he didn’t need more information.
-With little marketing testing he introduce the change from traditional to modern retail approach.
-This emotion based judgement finally resulted in J.C.Penny’s failure.
+With little marketing testing, he introduce the change from a traditional to a modern retail approach.
+This emotion-based judgment finally resulted in J.C.
+Penny’s failure.

 HOW TO OVERCOME HiPPO EFFECT :

 The Harvard Business Review found that while 80 percent of survey respondents rely on data in their roles and 73 percent rely on data to make decisions, 84 percent still said managerial judgment is a factor in making key decisions.
 An organization should depersonalize Decision-Making using reliable data.
 This would remove emotions and delay in opting for the right path.
 This is where we can quantify the ‘Cost of Delay’ and apply those assumptions into hypotheses, which will validate if the cost is justified.
-This would remove the emotion-based decision and also delayed decision where quantifying the Cost of Delay comes in, knowing the assumptions and applying them into hypotheses, running experiments to validate or invalidate the assumed value.
+This would remove the emotion-based decision and also delayed decision where quantifying the Cost of Delay comes in, knowing the assumptions and applying them into hypotheses, and running experiments to validate or invalidate the assumed value.

 IGNORANCE OF DATA :